maelh/radio-frequency-prototype-boards/README.md

 They are tuned for JLCPCB, but you can easily adjust the settings as needed when generating the gerber, drill and map files from within the KiCad projects (see [below](#generating-files-manually)).

 PCB ordering website options:
 - *Extended board version:* inform your manufacturer to keep the silkscreen for the U.FL connectors, since it's on the bare PCB substrate (no solder mask underneath).
-To do so, write a note in the remark field: "Keep the silkscreen on the solder mask openings".
+To do so, write a note in the order page remark field: "Keep the silkscreen on the solder mask openings".
 - select "Untented" for "Via Covering".
 - *JLCPCB only*: under "Remove Order Number", select "Specify a location".
 The "JLCJLCJLCJLC" text on the B.Silkscreen layer [specifies the location of the order number](https://jlcpcb.com/help/article/50-How-to-remove-order-number-from-your-PCB).